shell-weCode/Flask-Asset/README.md

 This script will execute the whole dependencies installation process.
 (Process explained below)
   - Verifies if python 3.13+ is installed
-  - Creates a virtual environment
+  - Creates and activates a virtual environment
   - Installs dependencies to create a .whl file and then creates the file
   - Intalls the wheel
   - Runs the tests